I'm working with another hacker on a bug. When we submit our bug, how do we handle splitting bounties?

 Can I re-open my report after it's been closed?

-Only Immunefi can re-open your report.
-If you believe your report has been closed in error, please request help via the dashboard.
+Only Immunefi and the Project can re-open your report.
+If you believe your report has been closed in error, please Request Help from Immunefi.

 How do I learn more about smart contract/blockchain hacking?

 This is a big topic, but here are some simple steps to get started:

 - Follow our Twitter account for educational resources, as well as the hashtag #immunefischool